MIDS-scaling-up/v2/week04/labs/README.md

 ### This lab will follow on from the homework and build a 1d-CNN

 #### Running locally on the Jetson
-The Jetson's small GPU has 256 cores, here's how to put it through its paces:
+The Jetson's small GPU has 256 cores, here's how to put it through its paces.
+Note that we use the container for the Jetson here, not for the cloud; these containers differ!

 ```
 # start the container: